Dashboard Single Sign-on

 Location: https://p-mysql.example.com/manage/auth?code=F45jH

 4. The dashboard UI then requests an access token from the Token Endpoint by including the authorization code that you received in the previous step.
 When you make the request, the dashboard must authenticate with UAA by passing the client id and secret lines in a basic auth header.
-UAA verifies that the client id matches the client that issued the code.
+UAA verifies that the client ID matches the client that issued the code.
 The dashboard also includes the redirect_uri used to obtain the authorization code for verification.

 5. UAA authenticates the dashboard client, validates the authorization code, and makes sure that the redirect URI that was received matches the URI used to redirect the client.
 If valid, UAA responds back with an access token and a refresh token.